 - Career progression: Track the progress of career advancement, which can include things like promotions or even lateral moves to other departments.

 - Boosts retention

-Opportunities for skills development are something job seekers actively look for in an employer today.
+Opportunities for skills development is something job seekers actively look for in an employer today.
 Recent research shows that 94% of employees surveyed say they would stay longer in their current position if given better learning and development opportunities.
-Offering access to learning and education fosters engagement and shows your people that your organization is truly invested in their growth – giving them a reason to stick around for longer.
+Offering access to learning and education fosters engagement and shows your people that your organization is truly invested in their growth – giving them reason to stick around for longer.